Nathan Ballard: Career

 In 2000, Ballard was a deputy city attorney and spokesman for the city attorney in San Francisco.
 He served as a deputy city attorney alongside Kamala Harris, later U.S. Vice President.

 From 2007 to 2010, Ballard was the communications director for San Francisco Mayor Gavin Newsom.
 He worked for a coalition of labor unions against a 2010 pension measure in San Francisco.
 In 2010, Burson-Marsteller, a global public relations and communications consultancy, appointed Ballard as managing director.
 He later resigned from the post.

 In 2011, Ballard worked for a coalition including labor unions, civic leader Warren Hellman, and San Francisco Mayor Ed Lee to pass labor-backed reforms against a rival measure funded by Sir Michael Moritz.
 Also in 2011, around the time of the Occupy Oakland protests, Ballard briefly served as a crisis manager for Oakland Mayor Jean Quan, following the resignation of the city's police chief.
 At that time, he was described as having "lots of law enforcement clients".

 In 2016, the San Francisco Police Officers Association hired Ballard for what was described as a "counterattack" against police reform attempts following the controversial killing of Mario Woods by officers and concerns about racism in the city's police department.
-Ballard was criticized for using exaggerated crime figures in the union's campaign against reform proponent George Gascón, and acknowledged having misread the rates.
+Ballard was criticized for using exaggerated crime figures in the union's campaign against George Gascón, the district attorney, and acknowledged having misread the rates.
 Ballard stepped down from the union to avoid a conflict of interest while serving as an advisor to San Francisco Mayor Mark Farrell.

 In 2016, Ballard represented Burma Superstar, a restaurant chain that was sued for allegations of employee mistreatment.

-In 2017, Ballard worked for Oakland Mayor Libby Schaaf in the aftermath of the Ghost Ship warehouse fire that killed 36 people.
+In 2017, Ballard was an advisor to Lurie as he explored a San Francisco mayoral run.
+Ballard worked for Oakland Mayor Libby Schaaf in the aftermath of the Ghost Ship warehouse fire that killed 36 people.
 Ballard's PR agency, The Press Shop, was criticized for its role in managing public relations related to the Ghost Ship fire.

 Ballard was a consultant to angel investor Ron Conway.

-In 2019, Ballard's PR agency opened a second office in Sacramento and brought on the California Correctional Peace Officers Association, a 30,000-member union, as a client.
+In 2019, Ballard's PR agency opened a second office in Sacramento and brought on the California Correctional Peace Officers' Association (CCPOA), a 26,000-member union, as a client.
 He represented a statewide coalition of "dozens" of legal cannabis companies.
 His agency represented PG&E as the company faced bankruptcy and criticism about devastating wildfires.

-In 2020, during the COVID-19 pandemic, Ballard represented a large chain of elder care providers in California where nearly half of the state's coronavirus deaths occurred in elder care facilities.
+In 2020, Ballard was an advisor to a 501(c)(4) campaign launched by Lurie.
+During the COVID-19 pandemic, Ballard represented a large chain of elder care providers in California where nearly half of the state's coronavirus deaths occurred in elder care facilities.
 Ballard was a spokesman for the Getty family.